๐Ÿ”ฌGeneral Biology I

 Protein Nature of Enzymes

-• Denaturation destroys function—extreme pH, temperature, or chemical conditions unfold the protein, eliminating catalytic ability permanently
+• Denaturation destroys function.
+Extreme pH, temperature, or chemical conditions unfold the protein, eliminating catalytic ability.
+In most cases, denaturation is irreversible.

-• Most enzymes are proteins, though some RNA molecules called ribozymes can also catalyze reactions, supporting the RNA world hypothesis
+• Most enzymes are proteins, though some RNA molecules called ribozymes can also catalyze reactions.

 Active Site

-• Amino acid R-groups create the microenvironment—some provide charge, others hydrogen bonding, others hydrophobic interactions
+• Amino acid R-groups create the microenvironment within the active site.
+Some provide charge, others contribute hydrogen bonding, and others create hydrophobic interactions.

-• Induced fit model describes how the active site changes shape slightly upon substrate binding, optimizing the interaction for catalysis
+• The induced fit model describes how the active site changes shape slightly upon substrate binding, optimizing the interaction for catalysis.
+Think of it less like a rigid lock and more like a glove that tightens around a hand.

 Substrate Specificity

-• Lock-and-key complementarity between enzyme and substrate ensures molecules interact with the correct catalyst
+• Lock-and-key complementarity between enzyme and substrate ensures each molecule interacts with the correct catalyst.

-Compare: Active site vs. allosteric site—both are specific binding regions on enzymes, but the active site binds substrates for catalysis while allosteric sites bind regulators that change enzyme shape and activity.
-FRQs often ask you to distinguish these when explaining enzyme regulation.
+Compare: Active site vs. allosteric site.
+Both are specific binding regions on enzymes, but the active site binds substrates for catalysis while allosteric sites bind regulatory molecules that change enzyme shape and activity.
+Free-response questions often ask you to distinguish these when explaining enzyme regulation.

 Energy and Catalysis

-Enzymes don't change whether a reaction occurs—they change how fast it reaches equilibrium.
-They accomplish this by lowering the activation energy barrier.
+Enzymes don't change whether a reaction occurs.
+They change how fast it reaches equilibrium by lowering the activation energy barrier.

 Lowering Activation Energy

-• The energy barrier decreases, but ΔG\Delta G (free energy change) remains unchanged—enzymes don't alter reaction thermodynamics
+• The energy barrier decreases, but ฮ”G\Delta G (the overall free energy change) remains unchanged.
+Enzymes don't alter reaction thermodynamics; they don't make unfavorable reactions favorable.

 Enzyme-Substrate Complex Formation

-• Temporary binding allows enzymes to be reused thousands of times per second, making catalysis highly efficient
+This cycle can repeat thousands of times per second, making catalysis highly efficient.

 Catalytic Function

-• Mechanisms include proximity effects (bringing substrates together), strain (distorting bonds), and acid-base catalysis (donating or accepting protons)
+• Mechanisms include proximity effects (bringing substrates together), strain (distorting bonds to make them easier to break), and acid-base catalysis (donating or accepting protons).

-Compare: Enzymes vs. inorganic catalysts—both lower activation energy and remain unchanged, but enzymes are far more specific, work at mild temperatures, and can be regulated.
-If asked about biological vs. industrial catalysis, this distinction matters.
+Compare: Enzymes vs. inorganic catalysts.
+Both lower activation energy and remain unchanged, but enzymes are far more specific, work at mild temperatures, and can be regulated by the cell.

 Helpers and Partners

 Many enzymes require additional non-protein components to function.
-These cofactors and coenzymes extend the chemical capabilities beyond what amino acids alone can provide.
+These cofactors and coenzymes extend the chemical capabilities beyond what amino acid R-groups alone can provide.

 Cofactors and Coenzymes

-• Coenzymes are organic cofactors, often derived from vitamins—NAD⁺ (from niacin) and FAD (from riboflavin) are high-yield examples
+• Coenzymes are organic cofactors, often derived from vitamins.
+NAD+NAD^+ (from niacin) and FADFAD (from riboflavin) are two you'll see repeatedly in cellular respiration.

-• Holoenzyme = apoenzyme + cofactor—the complete, functional enzyme requires all components present
+• Holoenzyme = apoenzyme + cofactor.
+The complete, functional enzyme requires all components to be present.
+An apoenzyme alone (without its cofactor) is inactive.

 Environmental Factors